 Plastic can be fatal for wildlife as small pieces are mistaken as food and eaten by seabirds, dolphins and fish.
 There was also an increase in the volume of wet wipes still being flushed down toilets.
 These are slow to degrade and are increasingly being washed up.
 Plastic bags create similar problems and tiny degrading plastic bag particles may be taken up by Zooplankton, which are the juvenile forms of sea creatures such as crabs & shellfish.

 At Lyndhurst Infant School we encourage the children to look after the oceans and to be responsible for taking their own rubbish home.

-This year we have been lucky with the weather this Summer term with warm air temperatures and lots of sunshine on our beach visit days.
-Our Reception classes visited the Beach during June where they had the opportunity to explore the rock pool environment and discover the life living within them.
-Smaller groups of children have been also been visiting the beach and creating fantastic natural art on the shore.
+This year we have been lucky with the weather this Spring term with warm air temperatures and lots of sunshine on our beach visit days.

-Small groups of Year 2 investigated the beach in the Spring term.
+Small groups of Year 2 investigated the beach this term.
 They discovered that there were not so many things to find in the rock pools in the colder weather and noticed that more seaweed and objects were washed up along the strandline as a result of the harsher conditions.

 Some groups of children from Year 1 explored the winter beach during November and December and thought about the adaptations that the creatures who live in rock pools have to help them survive in the harsh environment.
 They used what they had discovered to design a creature complete with it's own adaptations and explained how the features they had added were suited to rock pool life.
 This has supported the children's knowledge and understanding of a beach environment; linking life underwater to the shoreline ecology.